-Thanks to a grant of £9,038 from the Big Lottery Fund, a composting toilet is now being installed in Gisborough Priory Woodland Gardens.
+Thanks to a grant of £9,038 from the Big Lottery Fund, a composting toilet has been installed in Gisborough Priory Woodland Gardens.

 The provision of toilet facilities for both volunteers and visitors has long been one of the aims of Gisborough Priory Project.
 By installing a toilet that is accessible to everyone as well as environmentally friendly it is hoped that more people will be able to enjoy the gardens that the volunteers have now worked on for almost ten years.

-The grant from the Big Lottery Fund under their Awards for All programme is paying for the contractors to prepare the ground and install the toilet as well as the full cost of the Natsol composting toilet and building.
+The grant from the Big Lottery Fund under their Awards for All programme has paid for the contractors to prepare the ground and install the toilet as well as the full cost of the Natsol composting toilet and building.

-The work started on 27 June when the contractors, Groundwork Northeast, prepared the site.
+The work started on 27 June 2017 when the contractors, Groundwork Northeast, prepared the site.
 Next day, in pouring rain, all the building materials were delivered to the site and manoeuvred into position.
-The persistent wet weather has meant that the work is taking more time than planned but it is now nearing completion.
+The persistent wet weather has meant that the work took more time than planned but it is now available for use.

 The toilet is located in the woodland gardens, close to the existing composting area.
 With no requirement for power, water or drainage the toilet is an ideal solution for the gardens.
-By collecting the rainwater from the gutters of the building it will even provide a useful source of water to keep the plants looking at their best.
-And after a year or so, there should be odourless compost ready to remove and use.
-Once the toilet is fully installed and in use, planting will be added nearby to help to screen the toilet building from the rest of the garden.
+By collecting the rainwater from the gutters of the building it is even providing a useful source of water to keep the plants looking at their best.
+And after a year or two, there should be odourless compost ready to remove and use.
+It is intended that planting will be added nearby to help to screen the toilet building from the rest of the garden.

 Gisborough Priory Project treasurer, Judith Arber, said, “It’s great that we will now have on-site toilet facilities that everyone can use.
 It will make school visits much easier to arrange as well as providing our volunteers and visitors with a much needed convenient convenience!”